A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 Nov.
 2, 2014, was the last day anyone heard from Emilie — exactly 16 months after that afternoon in the mall parking lot.
 So much had happened since then, and yet so little.
 In August 2013, Wilder was arrested.
 The St. Louis County Prosecuting Attorney’s office went forward with his six second-degree sodomy charges, and Wilder was released on bond while awaiting trial.
 For more than a year afterward, court hearings had been set and then delayed and delayed again.
 But in the weeks before her death, Emilie believed the case was nearing its close.
 She told her family and friends that she believed Wilder and prosecutors were negotiating a plea deal.

 Her case against Wilder motivated Emilie.
-She’d gotten a job waitressing at Buffalo Wild Wings.
+She’d gotten a job as a server at Buffalo Wild Wings.
 She was spending more time with her kids and friends and working out regularly — she was still able to do “flawless” back layouts on her family’s trampoline, Joan said.
 Joan kept a monthly pocketbook calendar tracking Emilie’s drinking.
 Good days were marked with a green pen, bad with red.
 Throughout 2014, there were more green-day streaks than ever before.

 Everyone thought she was doing better.
 And everyone was shocked when, on the morning of Nov.
 4, Emilie’s father went to her apartment to check on her and found her in her pajamas, face down on the bedroom floor with a large trash can pulled over her head, down to her shoulders.
 Her father picked up the trash can.
 Emilie’s body was cold.
 There was vomit in the plastic lining of the trash can, and around Emilie’s face and head.
 On the floor next to her body was her phone and some stray snacks.
 She was tucked into a blanket, her family said.